-Polaris Dawn: Another small step to Mars? – DW – 08/23/2024
+Polaris Dawn: another small step to Mars? – DW – 08/23/2024

 If it succeeds, Polaris Dawn will be the first non-government mission to perform a spacewalk.
 But not only that — it'll do that about 700 kilometers (435 miles) above Earth.
 The highest ever.

-To compare: the International Space Station (ISS) orbits Earth at about 400 km, where the radiation is less intense.
+To compare: the International Space Station (ISS) orbits Earth at about 400 kilometers, where the radiation is less intense.

 It will also orbit Earth through regions of a highly-charged belt of radiation.
-There are two of these "Van Allen" belt, an inner and an outer one.
+There are two of these "Van Allen Belts", an inner and an outer one.

 Astronauts tend to avoid the hazardous Van Allen Belts, but they will have to travel through them if humans want to fly to Mars and survive.
 This privately-funded mission could be a first step toward that goal.